 Have family meetings.

-Family meetings are a place to sit and talk about expectations, what’s working and what isn’t, and any other issues any members of the family might have.
+Family meetings are a place to sit and talk about expectations.
+To look at what’s working and what isn’t, and any other issues any members of the family might have.
 This is a chance for your family members to air any grievances as well.

 Work together to solve problems.